cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

-If your model is configured to write out additional restart files to allow one or more cycle points to be skipped in an emergency *do not represent these potential dependencies in the suite graph* as they should not be used under normal circumstances.
+If your model is configured to write out additional restart files to allow one or more cycle points to be skipped in an emergency *do not represent these potential dependencies in the workflow graph* as they should not be used under normal circumstances.
 For example, the following graph would result in task ``A`` erroneously triggering off ``A[T-24]`` as a matter of course, instead of